-- 1. the management had been in constant discussion with the PRC Legal Adviser in relation to the Case; - 2. the Board has discussed with the independent auditors on the Qualified Opinion and the audit procedures performed; and - 3. given that the Company is not a party to the Case and that the Frozen Sum was implicated due to the alleged illegal activities on the part of the individual Employees, the Board concluded that it had provided all available information to the independent auditor and there was no additional information and evidence available.
+- 1. the management had been in constant discussion with its PRC legal adviser in relation to the Case; - 2. the Audit Committee has discussed with the independent auditors on the Qualified Opinion and the audit procedures that were performed and reported to the management; and - 3. given that the Company is not a party to the Case and that the Frozen Sum was implicated due to the alleged illegal activities on the part of the individual Employees, the Board concluded that it had provided all available information to the independent auditor and there was no additional information and evidence that can supplement at this stage.